fluct/fluct/README.md

 ### Role
-Because fluct has no support to generate a new IAM role, you need to manually create an IAM role that has `AWSLambdaBasicExecutionRole` and configure its ARN into `fluct.roleArn` property like above example.
+Because fluct has no support to generate a new IAM role, you need to manually create an IAM role that has `AWSLambdaBasicExecutionRole` and configure its ARN into `roleArn` property like above example.
 If you have installed aws-cli and you are authorized to create a new IAM role, you can create it by the following command (where `fluct-myapp` is the new role name):